oracle-livelabs/security/database/story/intro/intro.md

 *Estimated Time*: 40 minutes

-> If you are unfamiliar with ransomware, please take a moment to read the "Learn More" section below.
+> If you are unfamiliar with ransomware, please take a moment to read the "Learn More" section below

 ### About this Product/Technology
 During this lab you will use the following resources: